how to build a strong brand image

 But I digress.
 This post isn’t about Lil Nas X, despite his exceedingly rewatchable music videos.

-It’s not about the role of a Chief Impact Officer, either.
+It’s not about how the role of a Chief Impact Officer could help you build your brand image, either.

 It isn’t even about Taco Bell (although ask me again at 11 pm. after I’ve been drinking all day).